mmistakes/made-mistakes-jekyll/_posts/work/2012-08-31-paperfaces.md

 tags: [paperfaces, paper by 53, portrait, drawing, painting, ipad, illustration, 365 project]
 ---

 PaperFaces was an [illustration project]({{ site.url }}/articles/paperfaces-ipad-portrait-project/) by designer Michael Rose --- hey that's me!
 For two years I drew the faces of strangers everyday using an iPad, a stylus, and **Paper by FiftyThree**.
-I occassionally post new portraits here, but certainly not as frequently as I used to.
+I occasionally post new portraits here, but certainly not as frequently as I used to.
 {:.shorten}

 If you scroll down far enough you can see how my technique evolved from faceless gesture into realistic portraits.